-MEETING OF THE PUBL MEETING OF THE PUBLIC TRUST BOARD - 3 rd December 2020 Chief Executive's report AGENDA ITEM: 6 Report Author and Job Title: Richard Beeken, Chief Executive Officer Responsible Director: Chief Executive Officer Action Required Approve □ Discuss ⊠ Inform ⊠ Assu re □ Executive Summary This report provides the C risks to delivery of the Trus CEO is leading and spons assurance.
-It provides the of our strategic objectives tactical and strategic contemporary and response st strategic objective oring, to address good or Trust Board with a through the rapidly ext, made all the modes. es and actions the aps in controls and a view into the delivery changing external ore complex by the Recommendation Members of the Trust Board are asked to: Note the content of the report Discuss its contents Debate whether there need to be any changes to the focus and actions of the CEO as reflected in this report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Resource implications This report sets out the key immediate and strategic risks to the delivery of our Trust strategic objectives and describes the CEO's personal areas of focus and action to mitigate those risks.
+MEETING OF THE PUBLIC TRUST BOARD - 3 rd December 2020 Chief Executive's report AGENDA ITEM: 6 Report Author and Job Title: Richard Beeken, Chief Executive Officer Responsible Director: Chief Executive Officer Action Required Approve □ Discuss ⊠ Inform  Assu re 🗆 Executive Summary This report provides the Chief Executive's (CEO) overview of the risks to delivery of the Trust strategic objectives and actions the CEO is leading and sponsoring, to address gaps in controls and assurance.
+It provides the Trust Board with a view into the delivery of our strategic objectives through the rapidly changing external tactical and strategic context, made all the more complex by the management and response to the COVID-19 pandemic.
+Recommendation Members of the Trust Board are asked to: Note the content of the report Discuss its contents Debate whether there need to be any changes to the focus and actions of the CEO as reflected in this report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Resource implications This report sets out the key immediate and strategic risks to the delivery of our Trust strategic objectives and describes the CEO's personal areas of focus and action to mitigate those risks.
 The Board are invited to discuss the report and any changes it wishes to see in CEO focus in the coming weeks and months.
 There are no resource implications associated with this paper.
-There are no legal or equality and diversity implications associated with this paper.
-Strategic Objectives Safe, high quality care ⊠ Care at hom e 🗵 Partners ⊠ Resources ⊠ Value collea gues ⊠ INGSUUICGS M
+Legal and Equality and Diversity implications There are no legal or equality and diversity implications associated with this paper.
+Strategic Objectives Safe, high quality care ⊠ Care at home e ⊠ Partners ⊠ Value collea gues  Resources ⊠